Package Leaflet: Information for the User

 Consult your doctor or pharmacist before starting to take this medication

-Inform your doctor before starting treatment with this medication if any of the circumstances mentioned above have occurred at any time.
+Inform your doctor before starting treatment with this medication if any of the aforementioned circumstances have occurred to you.

-Before starting treatment with this medication, your doctor will evaluate whether there are other causes for your need to urinate frequently (e.g. heart failure or kidney disease).
-If you have a urinary tract infection, your doctor will prescribe an antibiotic (a treatment for certain bacterial infections).
+Before starting treatment with this medication, your doctor will assess if there are other causes for your frequent need to urinate (e.g., heart failure or kidney disease).
+If you have a urinary tract infection, your doctor will prescribe an antibiotic (treatment against certain bacterial infections).

 Children and adolescents

-This medication should not be used in children or adolescents under 18 years old.
+This medication should not be used in children and adolescents under 18 years of age.

 Other medications and Sincal

-Inform your doctor or pharmacist or nurse if you are taking or have taken any other medication.
+Inform your doctor or pharmacist or nurse if you are taking, have recently taken, or may take any other medication.

 Taking Sincal with food, drinks, and alcohol